The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 Source: FDA

-LDTs, or ‘in vitro diagnostic medical devices from own production’, must themselves be differentiated from ‘medical devices from own production’.
-In the case of a ‘medical device from own production’, we would talk about in-house production according to Article 5(5) MDR.
+LDTs, or ‘in vitro diagnostic medical devices from in-house production’, must themselves be differentiated from ‘medical devices from in-house production’.
+In the case of a ‘medical device from in-house production’, we would talk about in-house production according to Article 5(5) MDR.

 Additional information